TanushreeNayak/Chill/README.md

 AI-Real-Eye is a machine learning-based web app that detects AI-generated (deepfake) images by analysing facial patterns.
 The system processes uploaded images through a lightweight HTML interface.
-It classifies whether the images are real or fake in real time.
+It classifies whether images are real or fake in real-time.